richardhundt/lua-marshal/README.md

 however support for userdata the `__persist` metatable hook can be used.

 Metatables and function environments are not serialized.

+Attempt to serialize C functions, threads and userdata without a `__persist` hook raises an exception.

 Serialized code is not portable.